 A detailed description of Q-float in Arabic was presented in this section.
-A range of elements may participate in Q-float construction, not just quantifiers, a fact that has not been documented before, as far as I know.
+It was shown that a range of elements may participate in Q-float, not just quantifiers, a fact that has not been documented before, as far as I know.
 This calls for a more general account, not one specific to quantifiers.
-Also, unlike in many languages, the distribution of FQs includes trace and non-trace positions, A- and \overline{A} -positions, and is restricted by locality restrictions.
-These facts indicate that associates of FQs are in a movement dependency with FQs (see section 4).
-Case matching and phi agreement between the associates and the FQ are other facts that any analysis should account for.
+Also, unlike FQs in languages like English and French, Arabic FQs may appear where NPs normally appear (thematic positions or NP-trace positions in traditional terms), and they may associate with A- and \overline{A} -positions.
+FQs are also constrained by locality restrictions as in many languages.
+As will be argued in section 4, these facts argue in favor of a movement dependency between the FQ and its associate.